What is a proctor?

 Acceptable private proctors normally include, but are not limited to, faculty, other university or college testing centers, ministers, military education officers, non-direct superiors and corporate executive officers, and public librarians.
 Columbia College has also approved ProctorU as a private proctor resource.
 (Not available for MFT or ETS proctoring.)
 You may wish to check the listing provided by the NCTA Consortium of College Testing Centers for available proctors and testing centers.
 Some testing centers may assess a fee for testing.
 Any fees incurred are your responsibility.

 If you are using a Columbia College campus, please select the campus below, reserve your seat and notify your instructor as outlined in your course.

-Please select a campus to display its proctoring details:
+Please select a location to display its proctoring details:

 If you are requesting to use a private proctor, schedule a testing time and submit their contact information to your instructor for approval.